GrishaCrysta/Canary/README.md

 You can download the latest `.iso` file from the [releases](https://github.com/GravityScore/Canary/releases) page and run it using [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or [QEMU](http://wiki.qemu.org/Main_Page).

-For example, using QEMU on a 64 bit system:
+For example, using QEMU on an `x86-64` system:

 ```bash
 $ qemu-system-x86_64 -cdrom canary-x86_64.iso